zqfang/GSEApy/docs/introduction.rst

 do gene set enrichment analysis in python.
 So, here are my reasons:

 * **Ability to run inside python interactive console without having to switch to R!!!**
-* User friendly for both wet and dry lab users.
+* User-friendly for both wet and dry lab users.
 * Produce or reproduce publishable figures.
 * Perform batch jobs easy.
 * Easy to use in bash shell or your data analysis workflow, e.g. snakemake.